hrlai/novelforestSG/README.md

 # Usage

-We analysed the data using the `brms` v2.10.0 package in `R`, therefore it is highly recommended that you [install `brms`](https://github.com/paul-buerkner/brms) to squeeze the most out of the model output:
+Before we begin, because we analysed the data using the `brms` v2.10.0 package in `R`, therefore it is highly recommended that you [install `brms`](https://github.com/paul-buerkner/brms) to squeeze the most out of the model output: